Evidence Preservation vs. Forensic Analysis

 - Chain-of-custody discipline with contemporaneous handling records

-- Verification artifacts (e.g., hashes) where appropriate to scope
+- Verification artifacts (e.g., hashes) where appropriate to the scope

 - Secure transfer and delivery for downstream legal or forensic review